 Hacked crypto exchange BITPoint confirms reimbursements in crypto

-As the local media reports, BITPoint will repay its customers with the cryptocurrency after the platform’s service is restored.
+As the local media reports, BITPoint will repay its customers with the cryptocurrency after the restoration of the platform’s service.
 The customers will receive refunds of crypto on a 1:1 basis, or one bitcoin for each lost.

-The company’s officials noted, that roughly 50,000 users who lost funds in the recent hack will be reimbursed.
-When asked if by refunding users in crypto and not cash they might lose out due to recent price drops, BITpoint’s director, Kimio Mikazuki, refused to answer “as it includes legal matters”.
+The company’s officials noted that roughly 50,000 users who lost funds in the recent hack would reimburse.
+If by refunding users in crypto and not cash, they might lose out due to recent price drops.
+When it asked, BITpoint’s director, Kimio Mikazuki, refused to answer “as it includes legal matters.”

-According to the latest reports, the company’s primary estimated loses from the security breach, has reached around 3.02 billion yen ($28 million) – roughly $4.6 million.
+According to the latest reports, the company’s primary estimated loses from the security breach.
+However, that has reached around 3.02 billion yen ($28 million) – roughly $4.6 million.

 Three days ago, and four days after the hacking incident, the local media reported that the BITPoint discovered 250 million yen ($2.3 million) of stolen funds on overseas exchanges that were using a trading system provided by Bitpoint Japan.

-Back then, the major BITPoint shareholder, Remixpoint stated that $23 million of the illegal outflow belonged to its customers, while 1 billion ($9.2 million) belonged to the exchange.
+Thus, the discovery brought the total sum of lost funds down from 3.5 billion yen ($32 million) to 3.02 billion yen ($28 million).
+Back then, the major BITPoint shareholder, Remixpoint, stated that $23 million of the illegal outflow belonged to its customers, while 1 billion ($9.2 million) belonged to the exchange.